-As a result arborist David Glenn was unable to assess the trees.
-Without assessment it cannot be determined whether the trees warrant protection or not.
+As a result, arborist David Glenn was unable to assess the trees.
+Without assessment, it cannot be determined whether the trees warrant protection or not.

-Further to this it is noted that while the Plan Change only included the addition of four trees in the Wanaka area, there are roughly between 50 to 60 trees in the Wanaka area already protected under the District Plan.
-This includes a number of trees on the Wanaka foreshore including Wellingtonia's and Swamp Cypress trees.
+Further to this, the Panel notes that while the Plan Change only included the addition of four trees in the Wanaka area, there are roughly between 50 to 60 trees in the Wanaka area already protected under the District Plan.
+This includes a number of trees on the Wanaka foreshore including Wellingtonias and Swamp Cypress trees.

-In addition, it is noted that as the trees are located on Council land they will managed in accordance with the Council District Tree Policy.
+In addition, it was noted that as the trees are located on Council land they will be managed in accordance with the Council's Tree Policy.
 This policy was adopted by the Council on 26 May 2006 and specifies those principles, policies and objectives regarding Council's ongoing protection and management of the District's tree resources.

-That the submission of Gordon Christie [3/12.1] and [3/12.3] be rejected and that the further submission of Gordon Bailey [3/12.1.1] and [3/12.3.1] be accepted.
+That the submission of Gordon Christie [3/12.1] and [3/12.3] is rejected and that the further submission of Gordon Bailey [3/12.1.1] and [3/12.3.1] is accepted.